v1k70rk4/ha-samsungtv-smart/README.md

 # HomeAssistant - SamsungTV Smart Component

 This is a custom component to allow control of SamsungTV devices in [HomeAssistant](https://home-assistant.io).
 Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/) with some extra features.<br/>
 **This plugin is only for 2016+ TVs model!** (maybe all tizen family)

 This project is a fork of the component [SamsungTV Tizen](https://github.com/jaruba/ha-samsungtv-tizen).
 I added some feature like the possibility to configure it using the HA user interface, simplifing the configuration process.
 I also added some code optimizition in the comunication layer using async aiohttp instead of request.
 **Part of the code and documentation available here come from the original project.**<br/>

-### Important note
-Starting from version 0.2.x the websocket protocol has been completely rewritten in order to keep communication with the TV always open (as it should be).
-In addition, all REST-type messages, that create problems in communications and management of the access token, have been eliminated.<br/>
-The new protocol should make communication with the TV much more efficient, however, being this the first version, I ask everyone to open any [issues](https://github.com/ollo69/ha-samsungtv-smart/issues) with the greatest number of details so that I can identify and resolve any anomalies in the best way.
-For those who cannot use the new version, they can eventually install the latest version 0.1.x waiting new fixes.

 # Additional Features: